 Blackberry Buttercream Frosting is made with blackberry puree and fresh lemon juice.
 It is light and fluffy with the perfect combination of flavors.

 Try this luscious frosting on vanilla cupcakes, chocolate cupcakes, lemon cupcakes or your favorite cupcake recipe.
-It does not disappoint.
-Cupcakes with blackberry buttercream make a wonderful dessert combination.
+If you love blackberries you might also like Lemon Blackberry Cake.

-The flavor is so delicious and refreshing with the berries and lemon juice.
+The flavor of cupcakes with blackberry buttercream is so delicious and refreshing with the berries and lemon juice.
 The fruit balances out the sweetness of the buttercream for the perfect balance of flavors.

 - Fresh Blackberries